-Vicodin can trigger side effects that range from mild to moderate, including:
+Vicodin can trigger side effects that range from mild to moderate.

 Vicodin and Norco are similar drugs.
 They both contain acetaminophen and hydrocodone, but there is a difference in the formulation.
 Norco contains more hydrocodone.
 Because of this, users or Norco are more at risk for dizziness, drowsiness, and lightheadedness.

-The hydrocodone in Vicodin makes it addictive if used for an extended time.
+The hydrocodone in Vicodin makes it addictive if used for an extended time, or if it is abused or used recreationally.
 Both addiction and physical dependence can develop.

 There is less risk for dependence when Vicodin is used as directed.